d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 **The relationship between the framework's recovered mass and the literature dynamical-mass estimates of the same galaxies is not directly characterized here.** The framework's amplitude-to-mass conversion is calibrated against the Milky Way's known mass, and the recovered masses for SPARC galaxies fall within physically reasonable ranges and span the expected scale.
 However, the interpretation of these masses relative to (a) photometric baryonic mass estimates from SPARC and (b) full dynamical-mass estimates that include a halo contribution is a separate analysis that requires the framework's gravitational response to be developed quantitatively beyond the level of an empirical fit.
 That analysis is deferred to follow-up work.
 What this paper establishes about mass is the *geometric* claim — no mass past the visible extent — not the *amplitude* claim about how much mass total.

-**The framework is not compared head-to-head against standard dark-matter halo fits at the same statistical level.** Such a comparison would require either fitting both models to the same data with matched degrees of freedom or extracting the halo fits already reported in the SPARC literature and comparing residual distributions.
+**The framework's comparison against MOND/RAR is reported in §5.4 as part of the results.** The framework is not yet compared head-to-head against standard NFW dark-matter halo fits at the same statistical level.
+Such a comparison would require either fitting both models to the same data with matched degrees of freedom or extracting the halo fits already reported in the SPARC literature and comparing residual distributions.
 That comparison is the natural follow-up paper.
-What the present paper establishes is that the framework reaches a high-quality fit across the sample without invoking a halo at all; the question of whether the framework's quality is better or worse than the standard halo-inclusive fits is a separable question.
+What the present paper establishes is that the framework reaches a high-quality fit across the sample without invoking a halo at all, and substantially tighter fits than MOND/RAR on nearly every galaxy; the question of whether the framework's quality is better or worse than the standard halo-inclusive fits is a separable question.

 **The framework's interpretation of rotation curves as kinematic snapshots of stable orbits inherits the same assumption as standard dynamical analysis.** If significant radial migration of stars within the disk affects the velocity observations — stars formed at smaller radii migrating outward over galactic timescales, as suggested by some recent work — then both the framework's and the dark-matter community's mass inferences from rotation curves would be systematically biased.
 The present analysis does not address radial migration; it assumes the standard kinematic interpretation.
 Investigation of how the framework would handle non-equilibrium dynamics is left to follow-up work.